buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

+= 2.6.72 =
+* Bug: Coding Standards - Security issue located when users are uploading documents, we have updated our code to solve this issue

 = 2.6.71 =
 * Bug: Activity - When viewing a comment with many replies that paginate on scroll then the replies where starting to show duplicates of earlier replies